huggingface/blog/introducing-csearch.md

 While the discovery is exciting, it's not the first time scientists have discovered an animal that speaks English.
-Last year, scientists discovered a species of porcupine that can be heard by humans, and has been dubbed "Porcupine Man" for his ability to converse with the human race...
+Last year, scientists discovered a species of porcupine that can be heard by humans, and has been dubbed "Porcupine Man" for his ability to converse with the human race.
 ----------------------------------------------------------------------------------------------------
 ```
 </details>